Join the Conversation on Instagram!

 L&T Program: Monday, August 10 – Wednesday, August 26

 Your first year at Bard begins with the Language and Thinking Program—a three-week intensive introduction to the liberal arts and sciences with a focus on writing.
 It is attended by all incoming students and is required for matriculation into the College.
 Watch this video to discover how first-year students spend their first three weeks on campus.

-Kevin Dean provides personal support to students and helps them navigate the first-year experience at Bard.
-From the Language and Thinking program immediately as students arrive on campus, through the Citizen Science program in January, and to the close of the first year, Kevin is available to help students integrate personally and intellectually into the climate of Bard and together to shape a welcoming, thoughtful learning community.
-In order to facilitate the best possible first-year experience for students, Kevin works with and can help connect students with campus partners such as Advising, Chaplaincy, Counseling and Health Services, the Learning Commons, and student-led groups.
+Alexis provides personal support to students and helps them navigate the first-year experience at Bard.
+From the Language and Thinking Program immediately as students arrive on campus, through the Citizen Science program in January, and to the close of the first year, Alexis is available to help students integrate personally and intellectually into the climate of Bard and together to shape a welcoming, thoughtful learning community.
+In order to facilitate the best possible first-year experience for students, Alexis works with and can help connect students with campus partners such as Student Advising, the Bard Chaplaincy, Counseling and Health Services, the Learning Commons, and student-led groups.
 Alexis is a fan of YouTube tutorials, and loves reading books (current favorite: Adios, Happy Homeland by Ana Menéndez) and hanging out with her cat.

 Questions?
 Contact Alexis by email at email@example.com or by phone at 845-758-7454.
 Or come by Sottery Hall and visit the Center for Student Life and Advising.